getdock/public-docs/README.md

 [Dock Gateway Integration Guide](gateway.rst) - This guide explains steps to integrate with DOCK gateway to get data approved by the user.

+[Partner Integration by Example](partner-integration-by-example.sh) - An complete example-based guide for Partners to integrate with DockApp.
+Covers both OAuth and Gateway calls.

 [Complete list of Attributes passed for full scope](dock-full-scope-data.rst).

 For any questions or comments please contact:  _engineering@dock.io_